 The methods described in this report may be used between service providers who wish to exchange TN authorization information regarding common Customers and entities that utilize the services of their Customers.
 Wide adoption of the TN authorization exchange methodology will require policy standards, common administrative data formats and interoperable procedures.
 Adoption of enterprise-level identification and PKI credentials for administrative use will also require common policy standards and procedures, and the PKI-based enterprise authentication at the user-to-network interface (as might be needed in some call flows where the call arrives indirectly at the O-SP) will require compatible SIP implementations in service-provider and enterprise user equipment.
 This document provides a basis for the technical and procedural implementation that can be used across participants.

-Note that determining authorization to use calling TNs as part of the SHAKEN attestation determination per [Ref 1] 5.2.3 does not necessarily require technical implementation of authorization information exchange if an O-SP policy defines, for example, that contractual provisions and usage monitoring as sufficient means to determine TN authorization for a particular set of Customers.
+Note that determining authorization to use calling TNs as part of the SHAKEN attestation determination per [Ref 1] 5.2.3 does not necessarily require technical implementation of authorization information exchange if an O-SP policy defines, for example, that contractual provisions and usage monitoring are sufficient means to determine TN authorization for a particular set of Customers.
 The procedures described in this document and other methods of explicit authentication and authorization information exchange may be used in cases the O-SP policy deems that non-technical methods are not sufficient for particular Customers or calling usage.

 Normative References